SGDInstitute/apollo/content/collections/pages/sgdinstitute/mblgtacc-alumnx.md

             text: 'Midwest Bisexual Lesbian Gay Transgender Asexual College Conference' -
             type: text
             text: ' in 2022.
-In celebration of this milestone in queer and trans community building, education, and empowerment, we hope to gather stories, reflections, and memories of MBLGTACC across its three-decade history.'
+In celebration of this milestone in queer and trans community building, education, and empowerment, we are gathering stories, reflections, and memories of MBLGTACC across its three-decade history.'
       -
         type: paragraph
         content: